 Giving children up for adoption can be a loving alternative for parents who may, for various reasons, be unable to care for their own children.
 It can also be an answer to prayer for many couples who have not been able to have children of their own.
 Adoption is, for some, a calling to multiply their impact as parents by expanding their family with children who are not their own, biologically.
 Adoption is spoken of favorably throughout Scripture.

 The book of Exodus tells the story of a Hebrew woman named Jochebed who bore a son during a time when Pharaoh had ordered all Hebrew male infants to be put to death (Exodus 1:15-22).
-Jochebed took a basket, waterproofed it, and sent the baby down the river in the basket.
+Jochebed took a basket, waterproofed it, and placed the baby in the river in the basket among the reeds.
 One of Pharaoh’s daughters spotted the basket and retrieved the child.
 She eventually adopted him into the royal family and gave him the name Moses.
 He went on to become a faithful and blessed servant of God (Exodus 2:1-10).

 In the book of Esther, a beautiful girl named Esther, who was adopted by her cousin after her parents' death, became a queen, and God used her to bring deliverance to the Jewish people.
 In the New Testament, Jesus Christ was conceived through the Holy Spirit instead of through the seed of a man (Matthew 1:18).
 He was “adopted” and raised by His mother’s husband, Joseph, who took Jesus as his own child.